Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 26 May 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union [EU] member companies and non-EU [the United Kingdom, Serbia, and Ukraine] member companies) was 400 TWh.
+- As of 26 May 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) and the United Kingdom was 400 TWh.
 After hitting the lowest level in three years at 322 TWh on 16 April 2021, the inventories gradually increased to 400 TWh as temperatures got warmer.
 The inventories were 21.3% up from the previous month and 49.3% lower year-on-year, and 147 TWh lower than the five-year average.
 Although the injection season has started in many countries for summer preparation, on 26 May 2021, the working gas volume in storage represented 35.8% of the capacity.
 It was lower than 71.5% on the same day in 2020 and the five-year average of 50.4%.

 Compiled based on data from Gas Infrastructure Europe, Aggregated Gas Storage Inventory (AGSI).
 As the inventory data is available for the period only after January 2011, the five-year average is applicable only after January 2016.